mohanad-yasser/DB1/README.md

-# 📞 Telecom Customer Data Management System
+# 📞 Telecom Database Management System

 This project aims to streamline customer data, service usage, and financial transactions for a telecom company, providing a seamless experience for admins and customers.